What Happens Next? Anticipating Future Motion by Generating Point Trajectories: Related Work

 \section{Related Work}

 \paragraph{Visual motion forecasting.} We consider the problem of forecasting possible motions of objects, expressed as points, in a scene, given a single image.
 Several variants of this task have been studied in the literature.
 Among the most relevant are Any-point Trajectory Modeling (ATM)~\citep{wen24any-point}, \cite{yang2025tramoelearningtrajectoryprediction} Tra-MoE~\citep{yang2025tramoelearningtrajectoryprediction} and Track2Act~\citep{bharadhwaj24track2act:} which focus on robotic control.
 ATM uses CoTracker~\citep{karaev2024cotrackerbettertrack} to pseudo-label the LIBERO dataset~\citep{liu2023libero} by tracking the motion of a robotic arm performing object manipulation tasks.
 Tra-MoE improves ATM with a mixture of experts.
 Similarly, Track2Act pseudo-labels both real-world action~\citep{goyal17the-something,damen2022RESCALING} and robotics datasets~\citep{brohan2022rt1,walke2023bridgedata}.
 ATM and Tra-MoE deterministically regress 32 points, while Track2Act generates 400 trajectories using diffusion \citep{ho20denoising}.
 However, these methods focus only on active points, placed on the robot actuator and targets, and condition their predictions on a goal (expressed as a goal image in Track2Act).
 In contrast, we predict trajectories for many more points, placing them uniformly on a grid, and forecast them independently of whether they should be static or dynamic.
 This way, we cover the whole scene, modeling motion arising from the properties of the world.
 Recently, \cite{pandey2024motionmodeshappennext} introduced a training-free method that leverages Motion-I2V~\citep{shi2024motioni2vconsistentcontrollableimagetovideo}, a pre-trained image-to-flow model, to discover potential object motion within a given image.
 The method uses hand-crafted energy functions to guide the image-to-flow generator, aiming to separate object and camera movement.
-However, it can only handle a single, pre-segmented object, and it is constrained by the underlying image-to-flow generator.
+However, it can only handle a single, pre-segmented object, and it is constrained by the underlying image-to-flow generator. \cite{walker2016uncertainfutureforecastingstatic} also consider image-to-motion generation but take a different approach: they use DCT-based linear compression to encode trajectory offsets and employ a VAE to generate future point trajectories directly from static images.
+This approach has two key limitations.
+First, the linear DCT compression lacks both the expressivity and the regularized latent structure that would facilitate effective generative modeling.
+Second, their evaluation metrics do not assess whether the sampled future trajectories are physically plausible or whether the distribution of generated samples accurately captures the true multi-modal nature of possible outcomes. \cite{li2018flowgroundedspatialtemporalvideoprediction} also consider generating motion from still image, but focuses on image-to-video generation rather than motion prediction itself.
+They formulate image-to-video task as a two-phase process: first predicting future optical flow maps from a static image, then translating these flow maps into RGB frames.
+This approach has several key limitations.
+First, optical flow as a motion representation cannot guarantee long-term temporal consistency due to independent frame-pair estimation, leading to error accumulation, and fails under occlusion.
+In contrast, we use point trajectories, which state-of-the-art trackers like CoTracker \citep{karaev2024cotracker3simplerbetterpoint} and AllTracker \cite{harley2025alltrackerefficientdensepoint} estimate jointly to ensure better temporal consistency and tracking through occlusions.
+Second, while both methods employ VAEs, their roles differ fundamentally: they use a VAE to directly generate flow maps, whereas we use a VAE to construct a regularized latent space for generative modeling with rectified flow, providing better structure for sampling diverse futures.
+Third, similarly to \cite{walker2016uncertainfutureforecastingstatic}, their evaluation relies solely on RMSE between predicted and ground-truth flow maps, whereas we rigorously assess whether sampled futures preserve physical plausibility (rigidity), capture the true distribution of possible outcomes (FVMD), and generalize to out-of-distribution object shapes.